-The price to replace a roof in the DC, Maryland and Virginia area depends on the existing condition of the roof, the material to be used, access to the roof, pitch or grade of the roof and the skill of the roofing contractor.
-Other additional costs may come to play such as amount of existing rotten wood in need of replacement, ventilation systems, chimneys, skylights, solar panels, and protection of underlying landscape.
 In general, replacement costs increases with steeper pitches, more difficult access (3 stories vs 1 story), multiple layers of existing roofing materials, more expensive materials, more obstacles/penetrations (chimneys, skylights, etc.) and more stilled workforce.
 In general, most roofs in the DMV will cost between $5000 – $15,000 to replace by a reputable roofer with an ordinary asphalt shingle.
 Most roofers in the dc area are installing shingles.

 Architectural shingles will cost more at $3.75 and $5.80 per sq. ft. to install.
 This fee usually considers materials, removal of job related debris, installation, and warranty.
 Of course all the variable listed above can impact the cost of your project.

 Premier Roofing is a contractor with over 25 years in the industry and we offer no cost estimates to residential and commercial owners in our service area.
-If you are located within a 30-45 minute drive of Washington DC, we can be of service.
+If you are located within an hour drive of Washington DC, we can be of service.

 Average Costs For Common Roof Replacement Projects?